zdimension/usbrawmap/README.md

 6. If the program started correctly, the config file has been loaded.
 Ensure the keys work as expected.
 Close the program.

 7. Open the Task Scheduler (Win+R, `taskschd.msc`), use the sidebar on the right to create a task.
 Give it a simple name, like "usbrawmap", check "Run with highest privileges".
 In the "Actions" tab, add an action.
-Browse and select usbrawmap.exe in the installation directory, and put the path of the folder where that file is located in the "Start in" field.
+Set the "program/script" field to "powershell.exe" and the arguments to `-noexit -WindowStyle hidden -command ".\usbrawmap.exe"`.
+Set the "start in" field to the directory containing usbrawmap.exe (the installation directory).
 In the "Conditions" tab, uncheck both checkboxes under "Power".
+In the "General" tab, make sure the "Run only when the user is logged on" box is checked.
 Save.

 8. Open the "Startup" directory (Win+R, `shell:startup`), right click, "New", "Shortcut".
 As the target, write `schtasks.exe /run /tn yourtaskname`, with the name of the task you created.
 Run the shortcut, check that the keys are working.
 Now, the program will start when the computer is powered on.